 If you are business-minded and have strong leadership skills, you might have already decided to pursue a career in business.
 Yet you may still be surprised at some of the opportunities that exist for candidates who decide to major in business or a related field.
 If you have an interest in construction as well as business, a career as a construction project manager might be right for you.
-Though it’s probably not a position you imagine when you envision your career in the field of business, construction project manager ranks as the second top-paying job for business majors, with experienced professionals earning a median salary of $81,700 per year.
+Though it’s probably not a position you imagine when you envision your career in the field of business, construction project manager ranks as the second top-paying job for business majors.
+According to the BLS, experienced professionals earn a median salary of $98,890 per year.

 Aspiring construction project managers must typically work their way up into this management position.
-They often have at least some past work experience in construction and build on this background by working as an assistant for months or even years.
+They often have at least some work experience in construction.
+They build on this background by working as an assistant for months or even years.
 Some states require construction managers to hold a license to be allowed to work on public projects.
-To improve their career opportunities, construction project managers may also seek certification from organizations such as the Construction Management Association of America and the American Institute of Constructors.
+To improve their career opportunities, construction project managers may also seek certification from organizations such as:

 - the Construction Management Association of America

 Becoming a construction manager requires a combination of work experience and an education that combines study in both business and construction science.
 Preparation for this career takes time and hard work.
 It’s a great choice if you enjoy both the hands-on work of construction and the upper-level responsibilities of a manager.

 Considering the high median salary for experience professionals, work as a construction manager can be very rewarding.